knhnd/Credibility-Calculator/README.md

 -> The oldest version of the Credibility Assessment System.

 - caSystem
--> The web application of Credibility Assessment System that implemented by Django.
+-> The latest version of the Credibility Assessment System.
+This system is implemented as web application by Django.